DaveBackus/Data_Bootcamp/README.md

-###Data Bootcamp
+### Data Bootcamp

 Materials for a course about economic, financial, and business data based on the Python programming language.
-It is designed to give (i) students some familiarity with economic and financial data and its uses and (ii) programming newbies a sense of how modern software makes life easier and more interesting.
-The current plan is to offer two sections of the course in Spring 2016, one for undergrads, the other for MBA students.
+It is designed to give (i) students some familiarity with economic and financial data and its uses and (ii) programming newbies a sense of how modern software makes life easier and more interesting.  .

-More information:
+We will offer two sections of the course in Spring 2016, one for undergrads (ECON-UB.0232, Tuesday and Thursday, 2-3:15, January 26 to May 10) and one for MBA students (ECON-GB.2313, Wednesday nights, 6-9pm, February 8 to May 9).
+You can find more information at

 * [Course description and FAQ](https://docs.google.com/document/d/1EYvjgbeXk-BUGVrrVzJGqsaGaxYng1qSSB_3cxdsyJE/edit?usp=sharing)
 * [Book](https://www.gitbook.com/book/davebackus/test/details) (first few chapters done, the others will be fleshed out between now and January 2016)

-**Mini-course.**
-We ran a three-session mini-course in Fall of 2014.
-The materials are a little terse, but they'll give you a sense where we're headed:
+**Mini-courses.**  We ran (or will run) non-credit mini-courses in 2014 and 2015.
+The idea for the 2015 version is to give students some exposure to the Python programming language and a sense of how it can be used to access and manipulate data.
+Former students tell us it's an essential business skill.
+The schedule is

+* Friday, November 6, 2-4pm.
+Python fundamentals and an introduction to graphics.
+* Friday, November 13, 2-4pm.
+Accessing data from spreadsheets and internet sources and putting it to work.

+We'll post additional information/material here as we develop it.
+The materials for the Fall 2014 version are a little terse, and now include notes to ourselves, but here they are:

 [Session 1](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Notes/mini_class1.pdf) |
 [Session 2](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Notes/mini_class2.pdf) |